Youth Field Trips to the Farm

 While our field trips do not include time for eating lunch, you can let us know if you’d like to bring a sack-lunch and eat at our place before or after your field trip.
 We just ask that you are responsible for managing your own food, drinks and waste.

 If you are interested in a longer experience and/or with a different format or focus, we are open to collaborating!
-Please email us and we will set up a time to chat with you about it.
+Please email education@kcfarmschool.og and we can set up a time to chat.

 • Field trips, like all our programs, food and events are offered as pay what you’re able donations because we want to ensure that cost does not limit a person’s opportunity to get on-farm, hands-on at KC Farm School.